-I’m providing a lot detail and pics for the drawstring bag below, but I’m trying to make this tutorial as beginner-friendly as possible.
+I’m providing a lot of detail and pics for the drawstring bag below, but I’m trying to make this Lego bag tutorial as beginner-friendly as possible.
 If you prefer more condensed instructions, click here to skip down.

 Step 1: Choose fabric and gather supplies

-Of course, you’ll need to choose your fabric first.
+Of course, you’ll need to choose your fabric for your storage bag first.
 You’ll have a front and back side of your bag, with a long “tube” holding a cord so you can tie the bag shut.

 You don’t need really heavy fabric, but a cotton that’s thick enough to withstand some wear and tear is a good idea.
 If you don’t have a good fabric shop nearby, Amazon has some really cute, reasonably priced fabric (that I want to buy all of right now just from looking at it).